VincentMeilinger/master-thesis/README.md

-# knowledge-graph-completion
+# Master Thesis on Knowledge Graph Completion
-Master thesis on knowledge graph completion.
+This repository contains the code and the data used for the experiments in the master thesis on Knowledge Graph Completion.